Bandwidth selection in kernel density estimation: Oracle inequalities and adaptive minimax optimality: Selection rule and oracle inequalities

-3. It is important to realize that majorant $m_s(h,\eta)$ does not depend on the density $f$ to be estimated.
-The majorant is completely determined by kernel $K$ and observations, and thus it is available to the statistician.
+3. It is important to realize that the majorant $m_s(h,\eta)$ is explicitly given and does not depend on the density $f$ to be estimated.
+The majorant is completely determined by kernel $K$ and observations, and thus it is available to the statistician. \end{remarks*}